Particular/ServiceControl/docs/testing.md

 ## Multi-instance tests

 Multi-instance tests validate the interaction between different ServiceControl instances.
 ServiceControl instances are run in-memory in the same process.

-## Docker tests

-Are included in the multi-instance tests project, they validate text in the `dockerfile` files using approval tests.

-TBD: delete tests, add some instructions on how to manually test docker images